Skip to main content

 What are recognizers?

-recognizers are configurable detection rules attached to classification tags.
+Recognizers are configurable detection rules attached to classification tags.
 When profiling runs, recognizers analyze your data and automatically apply tags when they detect matching patterns.
 Each auto-applied tag includes metadata showing which recognizer detected it and the confidence score.
 Key benefits:

 • Customizable detection: Define your own patterns for organization-specific data (employee IDs, internal codes, custom formats)